nkashyap14/Zettelkasen/Zettelkasten/Asynchronous replication.md

 # Asynchronous replication

-- Leader sends the response to its followers however doesnt wait for a response from the followers to pass execution flow back to client
+- Leader sends the response to its followers however doesn't wait for a response from the followers to pass execution flow back to client

 ---
 Links :: [[Computer Science]] [[System Design]] [[Replication]] [[Single-Leader]]